Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: Experiments

 \textbf{Conformer model}: As described in Section~\ref{sec:topology}, the model has 12 conformer layers.
 The layer dimensions of small, medium, and large models are 144, 256, and 512, respectively, following the experiment setting from the original conformer paper~\cite{gulati2020conformer}.

 The experimental results are shown in Table~\ref{tbl:model_comparison}.
-As we can see, under all different model size constraints, the conformer model shows the best performance, followed by the transformer model, which is consistent with the observation from speech recognition experiments~\cite{gulati2020conformer}.
-By counting \texttt{total\_float\_ops} with TensorFlow Profiler\footnote{\url{https://github.com/tensorflow/profiler}}, we also report the number of floating point operations needed to process 1 second of audio (FLOP/s) for each model in the table, and found that conformer models require significant number of FLOPs compared with transformer models with similar sizes.
-When models get larger, conformer models are also more efficient than LSTM models.
+As we can see, under all different model size constraints, the conformer model shows the best performance, followed by the transformer model.
+This is consistent with observations from speech recognition experiments~\cite{gulati2020conformer}.
+By counting \texttt{total\_float\_ops} with TensorFlow Profiler\footnote{\url{https://github.com/tensorflow/profiler}}, we also report the number of floating point operations needed to process 1 second of audio (FLOP/s) for each model in the table.
+Conformer models are relatively computationally efficient across the three model sizes.
 Given that conformer models are also more accelerator-friendly, they are the preferred choice from both performance and efficiency perspectives.